 If you have ever wondered what has molded your personality besides genetics and the immediate environment, you have probably taken a personality test.
 Let’s suppose the test results said you belong to the ESTP type, and motivated you to find a detailed description of the same to gain a better understanding of this exceptional personality.
 Or if you’re just someone who is curious about this personality type, you can end your search for answers here.
 This article will provide you with everything you ever wanted to know about the ESTP personality type.

 So let’s start from the beginning.
-Even though the Myers-Briggs Type Indicator personality test is not scientifically accredited, it gained immense popularity by the end of the 20th century.
+Even though the 16 personalities test is not scientifically accredited, it gained immense popularity by the end of the 20th century.
 Many companies, as well as the US government, use this personality categorization in their recruiting process.
-The MBTI creator, Katharine Briggs, started studying Carl Jung’s personality types when her daughter Isabel, left for college and she experienced, what is called, the “empty nest” syndrome.
+The 16 personalities theory creator, Katharine Briggs, started studying Carl Jung’s personality types when her daughter Isabel, left for college and she experienced, what is called, the “empty nest” syndrome.
 Briggs was so fascinated with Jung’s findings that she started consulting him about the meanings of the terms like ‘Intuitive’ or ‘Thinking’, which we now use to refer to dominant preferences.
-Soon, she decided to form a personality classification system together with her daughter, and this is how the story of the MBTI personality test began.
+Soon, she decided to form a personality classification system together with her daughter, and this is how the story of the 16 personalities test began.

 Now that we’ve covered our bases, let’s dive into the world of The Daredevil.
 You can keep on reading to get a better understanding of their personality traits, relationship compatibility, and best ESTP career matches, as well as the ones they should avoid.
 Apart from that, you will discover fun facts, like who are some of the famous ESTPs or what sense of humor they possess.
 We hope you will enjoy this informative ESTP guide.